yie1d/pydoll/docs/en/deep-dive/architecture/index.md

 # Internal Architecture

-**Understand the design—then break the rules intentionally.**
+**Understand the design, then break the rules intentionally.**

 Most documentation shows you **what** a framework does.
-This section reveals **how** and **why** Pydoll is architected the way it is—the design patterns, architectural decisions, and tradeoffs that shape every line of code.
+This section reveals **how** and **why** Pydoll is architected the way it is: the design patterns, architectural decisions, and tradeoffs that shape every line of code.

 ## Why Architecture Matters